sumit-616/Real-Estate/README.md

 - **CSS3**
 - **JavaScript**

-*(If you are using additional libraries or frameworks such as Bootstrap, jQuery, or any others, please list them here.)*

 ## Getting Started

 Follow these instructions to get a local copy of the project up and running.